 - a.
 The child's parent (or an advocate on their behalf). - b.
-The young person over the age of 16 (or an advocate on their behalf). - c.
-A person acting on behalf of a school or post-16 institution (this should be with the knowledge and agreement of the parent or young person where possible).
+The young person over the age of 16 but under the age of 25 (or an advocate on their behalf). - c.
+A person acting on behalf of a school or post-16 institutions (this should be with the knowledge and agreement of the parent or young person where possible).